10 Magical Witch Romance Books

 9. Undead Girl Gang

 Mila does discover what is going on in the town.
 She is trying to find these girls’ killers, and they all work together.
 I loved the characters, but the story has some lacking.
-I still recommend it because the writing is fantastic, and the book cover is so cute because the illustration is superb.
+I still recommend it because the writing and the book cover are so cute because of the superb illustration.
 Don’t miss it if you want to see the action of Zombies vs Witches.

 Undead Girl Gang